 TIE supports interdisciplinary environmental research in three core areas: water, energy and climate, and health.
 Many students and faculty have received TIE support for their research projects through the academic year and during the summer, and have become affiliated TIE scholars.

 TIE’s signature Graduate Environmental Fellowship program supports selected students’ research projects.
-We currently have six TIE fellows working on topics as diverse as climate policy, environmental literary criticism, coastal flooding and sea level rise, school-based safe water points, and detection of airborne pollutants.
-More information about the fellowship can be found on the left sidebar.
+We currently have ten TIE fellows working on topics as diverse as climate policy, environmental literary criticism, coastal flooding and sea level rise, school-based safe water points, and detection of airborne pollutants.